robvan2/project/README.md

 #### H2 Database :
 It's an in memory database.
 To access the console use `http://localhost:8080/h2-console/`, then use username `recruitment` and passsword `563123` (also jdbc url `jdbc:h2:mem:recruitment`).
-You can change that if you setup project with the 1st method by changing it in application.properties
+You can change that if you setup the project with the 1st method by changing it in application.properties

 #### Notes :
 - For authentification I used jwt
+- all routes are accessible without authentication except for checkToken and logout.
-- /api/checkToken with "Authorization" header (Bearer token) checks the validity of a token and returns the user
+- /api/checkToken with "Authorization" header (Bearer token) checks the validity of a token and returns the user.
-- /api/logout invalidates the token (must provide Bearer token in Authorization header)
+- /api/logout invalidates the token (must provide Bearer token in Authorization header).